aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

       underlay_l2_multicast_group_ipv4_pool: < IPv4_address/Mask >
       underlay_l2_multicast_group_ipv4_pool_offset: < int >

+    # Enable L3 Multicast for all SVIs and l3vlans within Tenant | Optional
+    # - In the evpn-l3ls design type, this enables L3 EVPN Multicast (aka OISM)
+    # - Multicast group binding for VRF is created only for Multicast traffic.
+BULL traffic will use ingress-replication
+    # - Configures binding between VXLAN, VLAN, and multicast group ipv4 address using the following formula:
+    #   < l3_multicast.evpn_underlay_l3_multicast_group_ipv4_pool > + < vrf_vni - 1 > + < l3_multicast.evpn_underlay_l3_multicast_group_ipv4_pool_offset >.
+    # - The recommendation is to assign a /20 block within the 232.0.0.0/8 Source-Specific Multicast range.
+    # - If enabled on an SVI using the anycast default gateway feature, a diagnostic loopback (see below) must be configured to source IGMP traffic.
+    # - Enables "evpn multicast" on the router bgp VRF.
+    # - When enabled on an SVI:
+    #     - If switch is part of an MLAG pair, enables "pim ipv4 sparse-mode" on the SVI.
+    #     - If switch is standalone or A-A MH, enables "ip igmp" on the SVI.
+    #     - If "ip address virtual" is configured, enables "pim ipv4 local-interface" and uses the diagnostic Loopback defined in the VRF
+    l3_multicast:
+      enabled: < true | false | default false >
+      underlay_l3_multicast_group_ipv4_pool: < IPv4_address/Mask >
+      underlay_l3_multicast_group_ipv4_pool_offset: < int >
+      node_settings: # Optional
+        # For each group of nodes, allow configuration of EVPN PEG features | Optional
+        # and allow configuration of specific RPs and associated multicast groups
+        # Designed to be used in conjunction with enabling PIM on l3_interfaces to make the device a PEG (see below)
+        # An individual node should be in one node group only
+        # 'nodes' key is optional - settings apply everywhere if not defined
+        # These two options are mutually exclusive
+        - nodes: [ < node_1 >, < node_2 >, < node_N > ]    # Optional
+          evpn_peg:
+            transit: < true | false | default false >      # Enable EVPN PEG transit mode
+          rp_addresses:                                    # RP Addresses & associated groups
+            - rps:
+                - < rp_address_1 >
+                - < rp_address_2 >
+              groups:
+                - < group_prefix_1/mask >
+                - < group_prefix_2/mask >

     # Enable igmp snooping querier for each SVI/l2vlan within tenant, by default using IP address of Loopback 0.
     # When enabled, igmp snooping querier will only be configured on l3 devices, i.e., uplink_type: p2p.
     igmp_snooping_querier: